Our Zero Hunger | Zero Waste Impact Plan

 The Kroger Co.
 Zero Hunger | Zero Waste Foundation

 Kroger established the Zero Hunger | Zero Waste Foundation in 2018 to align impact philanthropy to our action plan.
 The foundation is a nonprofit public charity focused on food system change and innovation.
-Last year, the Foundation directed $11.3 million in grants to organizations and social entrepreneurs who share our mission.
+Last year, the Foundation directed $7.4 million in grants to organizations and social entrepreneurs who share our mission.

-Since its inception, the Zero Hunger | Zero Waste Foundation has directed about $59 million to organizations and changemakers across the country.
+To date, the foundation has directed more than $66 million to organizations and changemakers across the country.
 Our signature program is the Innovation Fund, which provides catalytic capital to innovators with creative solutions to the challenges of food access, food security and food waste.

 Through innovation, collaboration and community engagement, we’re committed creating communities free of hunger and waste.